-With our background in working with raw data directly from HR systems this approach wasn't going to cut the mustard and couldn't deliver the accuracy that should be the basis of an HR data strategy.
+With our background in working with raw data directly from HR systems, this approach wasn't going to cut it—it couldn't deliver the accuracy that should be the basis of an HR data strategy.

-The solution is not to buy Workday's big data tools because you're going to be living with many of the same challenges.
-You need to take the existing structure, enhance, and fundamentally reconstruct a data architecture that solves these problems.
-We do just that, we extract all employee and object data, analyse the data as it flows and generate additional requests to the Workday API that work through the history of each object.
-Data is materialized into a schema close to the original but has additional effective dated transactional records that you just wouldn't see in a snapshot based schema.
+The answer isn’t just buying another big data tool, because this same challenges will still exist.
+Instead, you need to enhance your existing structure and fundamentally rebuild your data architecture to truly solve these issues.
+We do just that, we extract all employee and object data, analyze the data as it flows and generate additional requests to the Workday API that work through the history of each object.
+Data is materialized into a schema close to the original but has additional effective-dated transactional records that you just wouldn't see in a snapshot-based schema.
 This becomes our raw data input into One Model, delivered to your own warehouses to be used any way you wish.

 The resulting dataset is perfect for delivering accurate, flexible reporting and analytics.
-The final structure is actually closer to what you would see with a traditional relational schema used by the HRIS sold by SAP, Oracle, PeopleSoft etc. Say what you will about the interfaces of these systems but for the most part the way that they manage data is better suited for reporting and analytics.
+The final structure is actually closer to what you would see with a traditional relational schema used by the HRIS sold by SAP, Oracle, PeopleSoft etc. Say what you will about the interfaces of these systems, but for the most part, the way they manage data is better suited for reporting and analytics.

-Now don't get me wrong, this is one area most people know Workday lags in, and in my opinion it should be a low priority decision point when selecting an HRIS.
+Now don't get me wrong, this should be a low priority decision point for Workday when selecting an HRIS.
 Don't compromise the value of a good transactional fit of an HRIS for your business in an attempt to solve for the reporting and analytics capability because ultimately you will be disappointed.
-Choose the HRIS system that fits how your business operates, solving for the reporting and analytics needs in another solution as needed.
+Choose the HRIS system that fits how your business operates, solving for the reporting and analytics needs in another solution, as needed.

 Time to get a little more technical.
 What I'm going to discuss below is the original availability format of data in comparison to the approach we take at One Model.

-Okay, so we all know that Workday employs an Object Oriented approach to storing data which is impressively effective for it's transactional use case.
+Okay, so we all know that Workday employs an Object-Oriented approach to storing data, which is impressively effective for its transactional use case.
 It's also quite good at being able to store the historical states of the object.
-You can see what i mean by taking a look at the API references as below:
+You can see what I mean by taking a look at the API references below:

 Time Context

-The above is a simple approach but will miss out on the changes that occur between snapshot because they're effectively hidden and ignored.
-When connecting external data sets that are properly effective dated you will need to make a decision on which snapshot is accurate to report against in the above but you simply don't have enough information available to make this connection correct.
-This is just simply an inaccurate representation of what is really occurring in the data set, and it's terrible for pro-rating calculations to departments or cost centers and even something as basic as an average headcount is severely limited.
+The above is a simple approach but will miss out on the changes that occur between snapshot, because they're effectively hidden and ignored.
+When connecting external data sets that are properly effective- dated, you will need to make a decision on which snapshot is accurate to report against, but you simply don't have enough information available to make this connection correct.
+This snapshot is an inaccurate representation of what is really occurring in the data set, and it's terrible for pro-rating calculations to departments or cost centers and even something as basic as an average headcount is severely limited.
 Close enough is not good enough.

 There's a better way to represent data for reporting and analytics.